I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfcmresourcelistgetcount.md

 ## Remarks

 For more information about resource lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example shows how an <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a> callback function might locate the memory, port, and interrupt resources in the list of <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/raw-and-translated-resources">translated hardware resources</a> that the Plug and Play (PnP) manager has assigned to a device.</p>

 ## Requirements
 | &nbsp; | &nbsp; |